 Do I owe anything if I lose the case?
 No. If we do not win your case, we will not charge you any legal fees.

 How are contingency fees calculated?
-When a settlement or Court verdict is favourable to the client, the lawyer’s fee is calculated as a percentage of the total amount obtained.
+When a settlement or Court verdict is favorable to the client, the lawyer’s fee is calculated as a percentage of the total amount obtained.
 The contingency fee percentage can be discussed between lawyer and client prior to engagement and will typically range from 25-33.3%.

 Are contingency fees negotiable? – In most cases not really – the cost of litigating a disability claim is extremely expensive and takes an exceptional amount of resources to move a case to and through trial.
 Before signing any contract, you and your lawyer must agree upon the percentage of the fee that will be charged in the event of success.
 This percentage typically ranges between 25% and 33.3% depending on the complexity of the case and other factors.
 After a settlement or court ruling has been achieved, your lawyer will be paid out accordingly.
 It is essential that this agreement is discussed thoroughly and understood clearly before contract signing to avoid unforeseen expenses or issues down the line.